 Schools that offer master's degree programs in cyber security structure the course load in a variety of ways.
-Some schools offer traditional classroom study, while others offer the degree program online.
+Some schools offer traditional classroom study, while others offer a cybersecurity degree online.
 And other schools offer a combination of both on-campus and online learning.

 Here’s a breakdown regarding the three options:

 Students come to campus daily and take courses in a classroom setting.
 Classes might be held during the day, or there could be options to take the same classes at night.
 This helps to accommodate working students who are seeking an advanced degree.

 Students take courses online instead of going to campus each day.
 This is helpful for students who work or have other responsibilities and need some flexibility in their school schedule.

 These programs use a combination of online and traditional courses for their programs.

 The required curriculum for a master’s in cyber security always include courses directly related to cyber security, but then can vary depending on the concentration a student chooses.
 If a student chooses to remain a generalist in the field, then the majority of his classes will revolve around cyber security.
 However, if a student chooses a specialization or concentration, then a student’s second-year curriculum will mostly revolve around that concentration.

 This course focuses on the study of computer networks and how these systems can be breached.
 Students learn how to prevent these breaches as well as how to stop one once it has started.